Skip to Main Content

 Celia Costas

-Previously, Anne worked with American artist Richard Kostelanetz on a series of anthology reprints on pioneers of the avant-garde, John Cage, Merce Cunningham and László Moholy-Nagy.
-She has consulted on numerous film projects, and was associate producer on the Sundance Award-winning documentary Imelda, about the former First Lady of the Philippines.
-Anne also served as a panelist for the National Endowment of the Arts, Center for Asian American Media, and New York State Council on the Arts, among others, and presented at industry events, including South by Southwest and the Sithengi Film and TV Market in South Africa.
+Previously, del Castillo worked with American artist Richard Kostelanetz on a series of anthology reprints on pioneers of the avant-garde John Cage, Merce Cunningham, and László Moholy-Nagy.
+She has consulted on numerous film projects, and was associate producer on the Sundance Award–winning documentary Imelda, about the former First Lady of the Philippines.
+She also served as a panelist for the National Endowment of the Arts, Center for Asian American Media, and New York State Council on the Arts, among others, and presented at industry events, including South by Southwest and the Sithengi Film and TV Market in South Africa.

-A native of New York City, Anne received her BA in English literature and BS in mass communications with honors from Boston University.
-She earned her JD at Brooklyn Law School and was honored with a Rising Star Award in 2017.
+A native of New York City, del Castillo received her B.A. in English literature and B,S, in mass communications with honors from Boston University.
+She earned her J.D. at Brooklyn Law School and was honored with a Rising Star Award in 2017.

 Stephen Daldry